Theology

 Alex Vicentim Villas Boas

-Principal Investigator and executive co-ordinator of the Center for Research in Theology and Religious Studies (CITER) of the Portuguese Catholic University (UCP) in Lisbon through the Foundation for Science and Technology of Portugal (FCT, 2019-25).
-Professor fo Theology and Literature in the Doctoral Programme in Theology and of Hermeneutics of Religious Texts in the Integrated Master’s Course in Religious Studies at UCP.
-Professor in the PPGT and the Programme of Postgraduate Studies in Human Rights and Public Policies (PPGDH).
+Principal Researcher and executive coordinator of the Center for Research in Theology and Religious Studies (CITER) of the Portuguese Catholic University (UCP) in Lisbon through the Foundation for Science and Technology of Portugal (FCT, 2019-25).
+Professor of Theology and Literature in the Doctoral Program in Theology and Hermeneutics of Religious Texts in the Integrated Master's Course in Religious Studies at UCP.
+Professor in the PPGT and the Program of Postgraduate Studies in Human Rights and Public Policies (PPGDH).

-Visiting Professor in the Programme of Literary Studies at the University of Aveiro (UA); in the Programme of History and Literary Theory of the State University of Campinas (UNICAMP).
+Visiting Professor in the Program of Literary Studies at the University of Aveiro (UA) and in the Program of History and Literary Theory of the State University of Campinas (UNICAMP).
 Habilitation in Ethics and Theological Language by the Pontifical Catholic University of São Paulo (PUC SP).

-Post-doctoral studies in Theology at the Pontifical Gregorian University at Rome.
-Doctorin Theology by PUC Rio.
-Master in Theology by PUC SP.
-Professional history: Coordinator of the Postgraduate Programme in Theologyat PUCPR from 2017-19.
+Postdoctoral studies in Theology at the Pontifical Gregorian University in Rome.
+Doctor in Theology by PUC Rio.
+Master’s in theology by PUC SP.
+Professional history: Coordinator of the Postgraduate Program in Theology at PUCPR from 2017-19.
 Research productivity scholarship by the Araucária Foundation for Scientific and Technological Development of Paraná (2018-20).
-Member of the Postgraduate Programme in Theology and Co-ordinator of Undergraduate Studies in Theology at PUC SP (2014-16).
-Collaborating professor in Undergraduate Studies in Theology (2010-11) and in the Programme of Postgraduate Studies at PUC Rio (2013-14).
-Visiting professor and researcher: Faculty of Theology and Religious Studies at the Laval University (Quebec, Canada); Doctorate in Humanities of the Catholic University of Moçambique (UCM); Faculty of Social Sciences at the National University Arturo Jauretche (Buenos Aires, Argentina). .
+Member of the Postgraduate Program in Theology and Coordinator of Undergraduate Studies in Theology at PUC SP (2014-16).
+Collaborating Professor in Undergraduate Studies in Theology (2010-11) and the Program of Postgraduate Studies at PUC Rio (2013-14).
+Visiting Professor and researcher: Faculty of Theology and Religious Studies at the Laval University (Quebec, Canada); Doctorate in Humanities of the Catholic University of Moçambique (UCM); Faculty of Social Sciences at the National University Arturo Jauretche (Buenos Aires, Argentina).
 Leader of the Theopatodicy Research Group: Spirituality, Culture, and Praxis (CNPq, 2016-21).
 Editor of Teoliterária - Brazilian Journal of Literatures and Theologies (2011-20).
-Member of the Board of Directors of the Brazilian Society of Theology and Religious Sciences (SOTER, 2016-18), where he co-ordinated the Working Group on Religion, Theology and Literatur (2009-19).
-Vice-president of the Latin American Association of Literature and Theology (ALALITE, 2016-18).and president of its Brazilian section (2018-21).
+Member of the Board of Directors of the Brazilian Society of Theology and Religious Sciences (SOTER, 2016-18), where he coordinated the Working Group on Religion, Theology and Literature (2009-19).
+Vice-president of the Latin American Association of Literature and Theology (ALALITE, 2016-18) and president of its Brazilian section (2018-21).
 Founding member of the Center for Literary and Religious Phenomena and Arts Studies at the State University of Campinas (CELTA - UNICAMP); Center of Languages, Literature and Cultures of the University of Aveiro (CLLC UA); Researcher at the Oriental and Western Medieval Studies Center, CEMOrOC, of the Faculty of Education of the University of São Paulo (USP); Brazilian Society for Logotherapy (SOBRAL).
 Research areas: Theology and Literature, Theological Anthropology, the Meaning of Life, Theological Ethics, Mysticism and Praxis, Alterity, Theology of Culture, Public Theology, Spiritual Exercises of St. Ignatius of Loyola, Epistemology and Theological Hermeneutics.

 Elias Wolff